-Example a mobile money user go and cash in to Agent ABC in area XYZ which is close to his/her home/office and 2 days later same person now needs cash so go backs to same agent in same area and meet the same individual in shop and ask for funds and gets surprised of his/her life when Agent says sorry I don’t have money please find at some other agent.
+Example a mobile money user go and cash in to Agent ABC in area XYZ which is close to his/her home/office and 2 days later the same person now needs cash so go backs to same agent in same area and meet the same individual in shop and ask for funds and gets surprised of his/her life when Agent says sorry I don’t have money please find at some other agent.

-In this case subscriber with no knowledge on how this thing work; will start building incorrect perceptions and feel unsecured about money and in some cases might cry his/her heart out and only ask one question, “where is my money etc”.
-If this case is not handled well then game is over.
+In this case subscriber with no knowledge on how this thing works; will start building incorrect perceptions and feel unsecured about money and in some cases might cry his/her heart out and only ask one question, “where is my money etc”.
+If this case is not handled well then the game is over.

-In the above example, if the agent gets failed to explain and convince the subscriber or customer about what has happen to his/her money and how money can be accessed from that day particular customer is lost.
+In the above example, if the agent gets failed to explain and convince the subscriber or customer about what has happened to his/her money and how money can be accessed from that day particular customer is lost.
 The operator defines agent qualification criterion after considering the requirements of the regulator.
-The density of agents has to be predefined by the operator to maintain profitability of agents as well as accessibility to subscribers.
+The density of agents has to be predefined by the operator to maintain the profitability of agents as well as accessibility to subscribers.

-Financial inclusion is defined in many ways or in many words; some time in poor english and some time in excellent english but this is just the ability of an individual, household, or group to access appropriate financial services or products.
-Without this ability people are often referred to as financially excluded.
-So Mobile money needs to find the correct home in correct environment.
+Financial inclusion is defined in many ways or in many words; some time in poor English and some time in excellent English but this is just the ability of an individual, household, or group to access appropriate financial services or products.
+Without this ability, people are often referred to as financially excluded.
+So Mobile money needs to find the correct home incorrect environment.
 Some questions where asked from real user see their response.

 ====================== About the Author =================================